bensmithett/style/README.md

 A starting point for a scalable, maintainable CSS architecture.

-It's more philosophy than framework, but this implementation has:

 - [Compass](http://compass-style.org/) with [vertical rhythm](http://compass-style.org/reference/compass/typography/vertical_rhythm/)
 - [SMACSS](http://smacss.com/) modules with [BEM](http://bem.info/method/) syntax for modifiers & subcomponents
 - A [Susy](http://susy.oddbird.net/) mobile-first responsive grid module